 There are a few more Botero statues in the park by the bank near the San Antonio metro station.
 One of them , a statue of a bird, which doesn’t look at all like a Botero statue after someone left a backpack with explosives under the statue on June 10, 1995.
 When the bomb went off 25 people were killed.
 They were going to take mangled statue down but Botero himself, living in Paris at the time, wouldn’t allow it threatening to take the rest of his statues down if they moved the bird.
 He said the statue must be left as a sad memory of violent times.
 It still stands in the park today – a memorial.
 The names of the 25 dead bombing victims are etched in marble below the statue.

-A good tour to take is Real City tours – realcitytours.com.
+A good tour to take is Real City Tours – realcitytours.com.
 The tours are free.
 You tip the guide at the tour’s end.
 Sign up on their website a day or two before.
 They will send you a confirmation via email.
 Tours meet at 9:45 at a central metro station.
-They break up into groups of 20 and tour of the city center.
-Tours lasts about four hours and are very informative and insightful.
+They break up into groups of 20 and tour the city center.
+Tours last about four hours and are very informative and insightful.

 Comuna 13 used to be one of the most dangerous neighborhoods of Medellin.
 Today it is a destination.
 There are graffiti tours run by companies for a price, but this is a tour you can easily do on your own.